johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.4.0.md

 ### Version History

+* Version 1.4.0 (June 5, 2015)
+	- Improved "media_recent" and "user".
+Passing in an Instgram ID in the 'ig_user_id' parameter will allow you to pull another user's *public* feed.
 * Version 1.3.4 (April 24, 2015)
 	- Changed CURL cache options to address some users receiving time out errors when accessing Instagram feed.
 	- Improved the Authenticated User screen in Pic Puller to display the Instagram account info for the authorized account.
 This should help users spot when previoulsy working oAuth tokens are deauthorized by Instagram.